error401de/csgo-mapvote/README.md

 We're happy about contributions.
 Feel free to fix bugs via PR.
 New features should be discussed in "Issues" with "enhancement" label.

 ## demo
-Live demo is coming soon.
+You can find a live demo at [https://mapvote.error401.de](https://mapvote.error401.de)

 ![screenshot](https://github.com/error401de/csgo-mapvote/blob/master/docu/screenshot.png?raw=true)